What is customer intelligence?

 Customer intelligence gives RevOps and leadership visibility into pipeline quality, helping prioritize resources on accounts most likely to close.
 Instead of spreading effort evenly across all opportunities, teams can focus on high-intent accounts with strong fit scores.

-Types of Customer Intelligence Data for B2B
+Types of customer intelligence data for B2B

-Customer intelligence for B2B teams is built from several categories of data.
+Customer intelligence analytics for B2B teams is built from several categories of data.
 Each type provides different context about accounts and contacts, and together they form a complete picture of who to target and how to engage them.

 Here are the building blocks of customer intelligence for GTM teams:

-Firmographic Data
+Firmographic data

 Firmographics are company-level attributes that help you qualify and segment accounts: